A domain name is your web address, the URL of your website and the basis for your e-mail addresses.

 Such an SSL certificate does more than just confirm your identity: it is necessary for the encryption of the data during the communication between the browser of your customer and your website.
 Concretely, during a visit to your website, the browser of the customer will check that the SSL certificate was signed by a Certificate Authority, which will send a confirmation that the certificate is valid.
 After that, the handshaking process can begin.
 During this process, the browser and your server determine what sort of encryption they are going to use.
 Dwelling on this encryption process that includes public, private and session keys would lead to a very complex, technical explanation.
 Those who want to play secret agent and find out more about these encryption techniques can visit Wikipedia.

 All you and your user need to know is that after the handshake, the SSL connection is activated.
-This can clearly be seen thanks to a special symbol in the browser of the customer: a small lock at the top or the bottom of the page, or a green address bar.
+This can clearly be seen thanks to a special symbol in the browser of the customer: a small lock at the top or the bottom of the page.
 In addition, the customer can see that the web address is not “http://” anymore, but “https://”.
 The user can also examine the content of the certificate; with Firefox, for instance, he can click on the small lock in the address bar to get a short summary of the certificate.
 Via “More information”, he can request the details of the certificate.

 The handshaking process happens so fast that the customer will not notice at all that powerful computer tasks are being executed in the background in his browser.
 The most important thing is that secure communication is now possible between your user and your website, which makes it possible for your user to send his personal information, his credit card information and other sensitive data to your website via the Internet in full confidence.
 All successful transactions are based on trust.